 Based near St Gallen station, Herold Taxi (+41 71 2222 777) accepts credit cards.

 Near the kybunpark stadium, the modern 83-room hotel one66 is a handy three-star with weekend deals currently at SF125/double, SF90/single use, a café-bar, and underground parking on match days.

 Also close, the New Star is in similar vein though less geared towards St Gallen games.
 It does have its own car park, restaurant, bar and terrace.
 The hotel offers dine & sleep deals, and a weekend package that includes a free city tour.

 Staying near the stadium means that you’ll be a long way from the city centre.
 Of the many hotels in town, near the station the Metropol has been serving rail travellers for over a century while the four-star Walhalla St Gallen features a popular brasserie and private parking.

-By Marktplatz, traditional Hotel am Ring gleams wiht historic chintz, grand staircases and stained glass, and has recently entered the 21st century by introducing WiFi.
+By Marktplatz, traditional Hotel am Ring gleams with historic chintz, grand staircases and stained glass, and has recently entered the 21st century by introducing WiFi.
 Across the street, the Weisses Kreuz is another great find, mid-range rooms, a modern bar and a free city transport pass.

-Across the city centre, the Hotel am Spisertor comprises 12 two-star rooms with limited receptions hours at weekends.
+Across the city centre, the Hotel am Spisertor comprises 12 two-star rooms with limited reception hours at weekends.
 Staff at the on-site nursing home take care of check-ins on Saturday and Sunday afternoons.
 Rates, SF105 single/SF145 double at cheaper weekends, include a buffet breakfast in the in-house restaurant.